The Birds

 Plot

-At a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner, who wants to buy lovebirds for his sister Cathy's 11th birthday.
-Recognizing Melanie from her court appearance regarding a practical joke gone awry, Mitch pretends to mistake her for a shop employee.
-Mitch tests Melanie's knowledge of birds, which she fails.
-He discloses his prior knowledge of her and leaves without buying anything.
-Intrigued, Melanie buys the lovebirds and drives to Bodega Bay after learning Mitch has gone to his family's farm for the weekend.
-Melanie is directed to a teacher at Bodega, Annie Hayworth, to learn Cathy's name.
-Annie is Mitch’s ex-lover, but their relationship ended due to his overbearing mother, Lydia, who dislikes any woman in Mitch's life.
+In 1963, at a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner, who wants to buy lovebirds for his sister Cathy's 11th birthday.
+Mitch recognizes Melanie from her court appearance regarding a practical joke gone awry and pretends to mistake her for a shop employee.
+He tests Melanie's knowledge of birds, which she fails, then discloses his knowledge of her and leaves.

 Awards